Shaukat Aziz: Privitization

 An unsuccessful attempt to privatise the Pakistan Steel Mills was also thwarted by trade unions and pro-nationalization elements who took the case to Supreme Court of Pakistan in 2006.
 But Aziz said that his privatisation program produced "the second fastest growing economy in the world."

 Public image

-A banker and financier by training and extensive experience in the United States, Aziz's credentials are extremely high and considered one of the successful finance minister of Pakistan.
+A banker and financier by training and extensive experience in the United States, Aziz's credentials are considered extremely high and considered one of the successful finance ministers of Pakistan.
 His credential records are similar to those of the successful US treasury secretaries such as Bob Rubin and Nicholas F. Brady who did well under Clinton and Reagan administrations.
-He understands the role of banking, finance, investment and consumer credit in economic growth of a nation.
-Aziz presided the strong banking sector, unprecedented investment and growth finance sectors in Pakistan to underpin its economy.
+He understandood the role of banking, finance, investment and consumer credit in economic growth of a nation.
+Aziz presided over a strong banking sector, and unprecedented investment and growth finance sectors in Pakistan to underpin its economy.
 He strengthened capital availability, an essential and increasingly important economic input, in addition to labour and land improvements.
 With higher education budget up 15-fold and overall education spending up 36% in two years, he focused on education to improve the availability of skilled labour to fill new jobs.